 Presenters at TEDtalks and keynotes tend to come from the c-suite set.
-That group is no stranger even to modern online presentations — witness the shift to video for executive communications and investor relations practices — but just as importantly, the new model democratizes video for everyone else on the team, too.
+That group is no stranger to professionally produced online presentations and even DIY video communications — witness the shift to video for executive communications and investor relations practices — but just as importantly, the newer and easier method of producing online presentations democratizes video for everyone else within your organization.

 While TEDtalks and conference keynotes may call for a set of top-of-the-line HD camcorders, most recorded presentations today take advantage of all the other video recording technology that’s become pervasive in the modern workplace.
 Laptops, mobile phones, tablets and more — an enterprise video platform turns them all into cameras.

 A modern online presentation is, at its essence, like any other presentation — just recorded.
-Using just a laptop and a standard webcam, presenters captures talks and demonstrations and automatically upload them to an organization’s video content management system (VCMS or “business YouTube”) over the Internet.
+Using just a laptop and a standard webcam, presenters captures talks and demonstrations and automatically upload them to an organization’s video library over the Internet.

-Much like a TEDtalk, a modern recorded presentation could simply be composed of slides and a presenter, but it could just as easily be a screen share, or a whiteboard, or a microscope, or anything that you can plug into a laptop or film with another camera.
-Employees use these video presentations to share anything from best practices to pre-meeting information, in a format that’s easier for viewers to digest and understand than line after line of text in email.
+Much like a TEDtalk, a modern online presentation could simply be composed of slides and a presenter, but it could just as easily be a screen share, or a whiteboard, or a microscope, or anything that you can plug into a laptop or film with another camera.
+Employees use these video presentations to share anything from best practices to pre-meeting information, in a format that’s easier for viewers to digest and understand than line-after-line of text in an email.

 The value of this model is that it shows you everything you need to see simultaneously, without the forced trade-off between seeing the speaker or the slides (or other content the speaker may be showing).
-In a live presentation you’d see all those elements at the same time – an modern online presentation should be no different.
+In a live presentation, you’d see all those elements at the same time — a modern online presentation should be no different.